Dreyk007/GetGettyFlaskApp/README.md

 ### Notes:
 * Basic Views related to registration and authorization are in the: GetGettyFlaskApp/app/routes.py
-* The View for verifying the api key and downloading images is in the GetGettyFlaskApp/app/api.py
+* The View for verifying api key and downloading images is in the GetGettyFlaskApp/app/api.py
 * Logic of image processing in the: GetGettyFlaskApp/GetGettyDownloader.py

 ## Use for educational purposes only.